mahakazmi-data/mk-sql-portfolio/customer-segmentation-project/README.md

 ```
 ![Revenue by category](Category_revenue.png)

-A: The clothing category generates the most revenue, followed by Accessories, footwear, and lastly outerwear.
+A: The clothing category generates the most revenue, followed by accessories, footwear, and lastly outerwear.